widged/reactjs-workshop/notes/redux-store.md

 http://redux.js.org/docs/api/Store.html

-In Redux, all the application state is stored as a single object.
-It's a good idea to think of its shape before writing any code.
-What's the minimal representation of your app's state as an object?
+In Redux, by convention, a store holds the whole state tree of your application.
+A store is not a class.
+It's just an object with a few methods on it.
+It's a good idea to think of the shape of the state tree before writing any code.

+The only way to change the state inside the store is to dispatch an action on it.

 The Store is the object that brings them together.
 The store has the following responsibilities: